delphix/virtualization-sdk/docs/Building_Your_First_Plugin/Discovery.md

 @plugin.discovery.repository()
 def repository_discovery(source_connection):
 ```
-This begins the definition of a function we've elected to call `repository_discovery`.
+This begins the definition of a function we have elected to call `repository_discovery`.

-We're using a Python [decorator](/References/Glossary/#decorator) which signals to the Delphix Engine that this is the function which should be called when it's time to do repository discovery.
+We are using a Python [decorator](/References/Glossary/#decorator) which signals to the Delphix Engine that this is the function which should be called when it is time to do repository discovery.
 Note that we are using our `plugin` variable here as part of the decorator.

 The Delphix Engine will pass us information about the source environment in an argument called `source_connection`.
 As it happens, we will not need to use this information at all in our case.